 The steady, swinging heartbeat of the Dave Brubeck Quartet, his bass lines anchored some of the most inventive jazz ever recorded.

-Eugene Wright was the rock upon which the Dave Brubeck Quartet built its most adventurous sounds.
-Born in Chicago in 1923, he honed his craft in the big bands of the 1940s before joining Brubeck in 1958, just as the group was poised for global fame.
-Nicknamed 'The Senator' for his dignified demeanor, Wright provided a relentless, propulsive swing that grounded the complex time signatures and classical-influenced explorations of Brubeck and Paul Desmond.
-His solid, melodic playing is the foundation of the landmark album 'Time Out,' including the iconic 'Take Five.'
-Beyond his musical contribution, Wright's presence held profound symbolic weight; as a Black man in a racially mixed group touring a segregated America, he often faced discrimination, and Brubeck famously canceled tours when venues refused to integrate.
-Wright stayed with the quartet for over a decade, his unwavering beat a testament to both musical excellence and quiet resilience.
+Eugene Wright played bass on the Dave Brubeck Quartet's landmark 1959 album 'Time Out,' including 'Take Five.'
+Born in Chicago in 1923, he honed his craft in big bands before joining Brubeck in 1958.
+Nicknamed 'The Senator' for his dignified demeanor, Wright provided a propulsive swing that grounded the group's complex time signatures.
+As a Black man in a racially mixed group touring a segregated America, he faced discrimination.
+Brubeck canceled tours when venues refused to integrate.
+Wright stayed with the quartet for over a decade.
+His unwavering beat anchored both musical excellence and quiet resilience.

 1901–1927